0xProject/0x-relayer-registry/README.md

 A collection of relayers built on [0x](https://0xproject.com/) and their corresponding metadata.

 Addition to this repository is not a requirement to use the 0x Protocol.
-It's intended to make it easier for traders and developers to find [SRA-Compliant](https://github.com/0xProject/standard-relayer-api/blob/master/README.md) Relayers and take advantage of networked liquidity, as well as for users to find a relayer to start trading on.
+It's intended to make it easier for traders and developers to find [SRA-Compliant](https://github.com/0xProject/standard-relayer-api/blob/master/README.md) relayers and take advantage of networked liquidity, as well as for users to find a relayer to start trading on.

 ## Usage

-Clone this repo and import relayers.json into your own project.
+A. Clone this repo and import `relayers.json` into your own project or
+B. Get the latest version by fetching it directly from this repo `$ curl -i -H "Accept: application/json" https://api.github.com/repos/0xProject/0x-project-registry/contents/relayers.json?client_id={CLIENT_ID}&client_secret={CLIENT_SECRET}`

 Entries that have values for `sra_http_endpoint` or `sra_ws_endpoint` comply with the [Standard Relayer API](https://github.com/0xProject/standard-relayer-api/blob/master/README.md).
 These endpoints can be easily queried using [0x Connect](https://github.com/0xProject/0x-monorepo/tree/development/packages/connect).